 Remember that regulatory responsibilities are assigned to the Sault Ste.
 Marie Conservation Authority (SSMRCA) under the Conservation Authorities Act.
-The provincial regulation helps to protect natural features and values associated with the St. Marys River watershed.
 Some examples of activities that fall under the SSMRCAs regulation include, but are not limited to:

 - Dredging

 - Boat ramps, slipways and launch ramps

 - Boathouses

 - Docks

 - Erosion-protection works (groynes, gabions, revetments, offshore breakwaters, shorewalls, retaining walls)

 - Straightening, changing, diverting or interfering with an existing channel of a river, creek, stream, watercourse, shoreline or wetland